Jimmy Crooks: Professional career

 Crooks was assigned to Memphis to open the 2025 season.
 On August 29, 2025, the Cardinals selected Crooks' contract and promoted him to the major leagues for the first time.
 He made his MLB debut that night versus the Cincinnati Reds at Great American Ball Park, catching the last two innings of the game, without registering a plate appearance.
 The Cardinals would go on to beat the Reds 7-5 in 10 innings.
-Crooks made his first MLB start on August 31 against the Reds, and recorded his first MLB hit, a solo home run off of Reds pitcher Sam Moll.
+Crooks made his first MLB start on August 31 against the Reds, and recorded his first MLB hit, a solo home run off of reliever Sam Moll.
+He made 15 appearances for the Cardinals during his rookie campaign, batting .133/.152/.244 with one home run and one RBI.

+Crooks was optioned to Triple-A Memphis to begin the 2026 season.